 ID Record Check (database checks): A low friction approach for customers, background database checks validate user information against comprehensive databases, which can include voter registers, consumer, credit, and utility databases.

 Proof of Address Check: Establishing proof of address is a primary measure to meet many AML directives at the point of onboarding new customers.

-Document Check: Whether it's due to regulatory mandates, susceptibility to fraud, or lack of coverage, database checks alone can't always satisfy assurance in a customer's identity.
+Document Verification: Whether it's due to regulatory mandates, susceptibility to fraud, or lack of coverage, database checks alone can't always satisfy assurance in a customer's identity.
 Document verification offers a higher level of confidence in a customer’s identity by verifying a legal document.

-Face Check: Helps ensure that the person presenting an identity document is its genuine owner.
+Biometric Verification: Helps ensure that the person presenting an identity document is its genuine owner.
 Matching a customer’s facial biometrics to those on the identity document enhances security, meets compliance requirements and can facilitate biometric authentication in the future.

 Digital identity for financial services

 In a digital world where consumers value convenience and instant access, a physical-first banking experience won’t cut it.
 Customers now expect online banking services as a given.

 But digitizing banking experiences isn’t as simple as moving money management services online.
 For financial services, digital means new challenges, whether that’s combatting online fraud, maintaining user privacy or reducing friction in the customer experience.

 Fraudsters can easily access leaked SSNs and personal information on the dark web and use information like this to set up fake accounts.
 Plus, consumers need to have trust in the onboarding process.
 Up to 43% of customers will abandon account creation if they feel their data is not secure, the process is too invasive or onboarding takes too long.
 Customers will no longer accept long wait times to access financial services when identity verification can grant them access in minutes.